-Omega Plastics began operating in the UK in 1998 as an offshoot from Omega Plastics in the USA.
-It was a trailblazing company that was the first to introduce many of the techniques that are today considered standard in many rapid tooling shops in Europe.
+Omega Plastics began operating in the UK in 1998 as an offshoot from Omega Plastics in the USA, a company that was the first to introduce many of the techniques that are today considered standard in many rapid tooling facilities in Europe.
 A large proportion of the new practices in the industry are as a result of the well experienced and yet still evolving professional toolmakers at Omega Plastics.

 In March 2006, Omega Plastics in the UK was acquired by two experienced British Engineers, Dave Crone and Chris Thompson.
 Collectively, both stakeholders have a goal to make Omega Plastics the most advanced, and technically competent rapid tooling and low volume plastic injection moulding company in the world.

 “Our message to customers is simple – we make rapid cut injection mould tools and mould components, we do it very well, and we do it very quickly.
-We are dedicated Engineers, and I think that Engineers need to be running Engineering businesses – the Engineers are now back in charge of this business.”
+We’re experienced professional, we’re key market players and we’re here to help take your product to market”

 Chris Thompson, Chairman: “I believe that the success of any business lies firmly in the hands of the staff.
 Most of the toolmakers that are in the company have been with Omega from the very beginning.
 To achieve the best possible results for our customers, we will continue to invest in; people, facilities and equipment.
 I have a long history of investing heavily in other engineering businesses; Omega will be no exception.”